 “Not at all.
 We really can’t cut the foam open?”

 “No point.
-The acid eats away the surface and the foam crushes everything else.
+The acid eats away the surface, and the foam crushes everything else.
 Plus, this shit is harder than diamond once it shrinks,” Ruggy said, kicking the foam on the ground.
-“If we could ever get our hands on even a fraction of their tech, it could change our situation.”
+“If we could ever get our hands on even a fraction of their tech, it could change everything.”

 “Or understand their biology better,” I replied.
 “They look so human.”